 An optimal filtering method leads to the highest $\delta_t$ possible at every round $t$.
 In FilFL, using $\chi$GF as a filtering method, we expect the $\delta_t$ to be optimized over the rounds.
-In Lemma \ref{proof-lemma0-appendix}, we show that $\mathbb{E}\left[\delta_t\right]$ is lower bounded by a constant $\delta$.
+In Lemma 1, in Appendix D, we show that $\mathbb{E}\left[\delta_t\right]$ is lower bounded by a constant $\delta$.